Perumps/interview-question/README.md

 ## Remove stale URL entries from DB - Scheduled Task

 This scheduled task runs every second and deletes any H2 records that are older than 30 minutes.
 The retention time is configurable via scheduled.task.delete-time in the application.yml file.

+## Build and Deployment

+The pom.xml file includes a profile named 'docker-image'.
+This profile can be used to build and push a docker container image named 'url-hasher' to the local Docker daemon.
+If needed, the profile can be modified to push the image to an online container registry like Docker Hub, GCP Container Registry etc.

+Below command generates the image as configured in the profile.

+mvn clean install -Pdocker-image

+Once the image is available in the registry, it can be run and exposed on port 50000 using below command.

+docker run -it -p 50000:50000 url-hasher